ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ing the risk of their words.

+Tbo late Thonras II.
+Benton who
+was so long in publie life and sur­
 rounded by temptations, paid tho
 following tribute to his mother:
 “My mother asked mo never to